WolframResearch/LibraryLinkUtilities/docs/basic/how_to_use.rst

 ssh://git@stash.wolfram.com:7999/imex/librarylinkutilities.git **TODO: replace with GitHub clone link**

-Alternatively, a zip package can be downloaded from GitHub containing a snapshot from any chosen branch.
+Alternatively, a zip package can be downloaded from GitHub containing a snapshot from any branch.

 2. Configure
 =========================================